Maria Petrotta, Director of Faith Formation, R.C.I.A. Coordinator.

 The Rite of Christian Initiation for Adults (R.C.I.A) is an adult program that educates people interested in becoming Catholic and a great way for Catholics to learn more about their faith at an adult level.

 RCIA is for any adult who is not baptized, any adult who was baptized in another Christian faith tradition, or any baptized Catholic who has not received their First Communion and/or First Penance.
-RCIA prepares these adults for full communion with the Catholic Church.
+RCIA prepares these adults for full communion into the Catholic Church.

 You are invited to find out what R.C.I.A. means and how one becomes a member of the Catholic Church.
+To register click the link below and we will contact you.
+Welcome!

 The Rite of Christian Initiation of Adults